 PublicSoftTools

-How to Make a Word Search Puzzle (Free & Printable)
+How to Make a Word Search Puzzle (Free, Printable & Custom)

 A good word search takes about a minute to make and works for everything from a spelling lesson to a birthday party.
 The trick is choosing the right words, grid size, and difficulty for your audience.
-This guide walks through all three, with ideas for classrooms and events and tips to make sure every puzzle prints cleanly and solves fairly.
+This complete guide walks through all three, with dozens of ideas for classrooms, ESL lessons, and events, plus printing tips and a look at how a word search is actually generated — everything you need to create custom, printable puzzles that solve fairly every time.

-Making a word search by hand is tedious; making one with a generator is instant.
+Making a word search by hand — drawing a grid, hiding words, filling gaps with random letters — is slow and error-prone.
+A generator does the hard part instantly.
 The steps are always the same:

 1. Write your words — one per line, or comma-separated.